questionpy-org/qpy-dev/README.md

         - [ ] some repos, single repo
       - [ ] git pull/fetch (to see if there have been pushes)
     - [x] tox task
+      - [x] make sure dev repos are used in tox
+      - [x] add pyenv to requirements/add pyenv instructions
     - [ ] Sync tooling config into QPy repos
       - [x] `ruff_defaults.toml`
       - [ ] Use tomlkit to sync tooling config (`pyproject.toml`)